tech-nickk/100PROJECTSCHALLENGE/PROJECT 001 :  Wirelessly Connect and Control Arduino Nano 33 BLE Sense Devices via Bluetooth, Sending Sensor Data and Controlling RGB LED/README.md

 # Wirelessly Connect and Control Arduino Nano 33 BLE Sense Devices via Bluetooth, Sending Sensor Data and Controlling RGB LED

+My main aim for doing this project is to learn how to:
+- Access the in_built sensor data
+- Learn Bluetooth® Low Energy Basics
+- Exchange information between two Arduino boards through Bluetooth® Low Energy.

 This project demonstrates how to establish a Bluetooth connection between two Arduino Nano 33 BLE Sense devices.
 It enables wireless transmission of sensor data from one device to another, which is then used to control the onboard RGB LED.

 ## Prerequisites